top of page

 • Dec 18, 2025

-As parents, we’re more conscious than ever about what we bring into our homes — especially when it comes to products our babies use every single day.
-Feeding products touch food, mouths, hands, and developing bodies, yet they’re often overlooked when we think about safety and long-term health.
-However this is shifting as the drive towards low-tox and safe baby feeding products is well underway.
+As parents, we’re more conscious than ever about what we bring into our homes.
+This is especially true for products our babies use every single day.
+Feeding products touch food, mouths, hands, and developing bodies.
+Yet, they’re often overlooked when we think about safety and long-term health.
+However, this is shifting.
+The drive towards low-tox and safe baby feeding products is well underway.

 In South Africa, more parents are asking important questions: